graphops/docs/docs/launchpad/guides/monitoring-stack-with-HA.md

       prometheusRule:
         enabled: true
 ```

+*Warning*: Never try to run more than one instance of compactor.
+If your object storage does not support locking, it will lead to error states.

 where we added the bitnami repository, and a release to deploy the thanos chart from that repository.
 From the values used in this example, notice the `query.dnsDiscovery` and `query.replicaLabel` keys, as those values need to match the ones used in thanos prometheus sidecar, deployed in the `kube-prometheus-stack` release with the Monitoring Namespace.